Something of Our Own

 The woman looks around the room, and while there's obvious distaste in her gaze there's also determination Haymitch recognizes.
 She's done this before, and she'll do it again - even though Haymitch isn't asking.

 She looks better.
 Living in Thirteen, where the diet was strict yet consistent, for the past year has filled out her sunken cheeks some.
-She's still Seam-thin, though, a sharpness to her body that tells of years living in destitution, and her olive skin has paled from lack of natural light - another effect of life in Thirteen.
+She's still Seam-thin, though, a sharpness to her body that tells of years in destitution, and her olive skin has paled from lack of natural light - another effect of life in Thirteen.

 While she escaped most of the war, from her tired gray eyes alone, Haymitch can tell she's seen enough.
 They are haunted, nearly as shattered as his though the cracks are different.
 Before evacuating Twelve, she witnessed one of the worst repercussions of the rebellion, people she knew choking on smoke and burning alive, her home collapsing around her.
-Though it wasn't the first time she'd seen President Snow's extreme punishment at work, it certainly had more impact on a larger scale, a lesson taught to the entire nation rather than Haymitch and those who knew him before he won.
+Though it wasn't the first time she'd seen President Snow's extreme punishment at work, it certainly had more impact on a larger scale, a lesson taught to the entire nation rather than Haymitch and whoever knew him before he won.

 They should have a conversation about the war or Katniss or the past or even just how their week is going so far.
 Not one for doing the right thing, Haymitch mutters, "Geese don't run, they waddle," before climbing back onto the couch.
-Realizing she'll probably want to clean without any interference, like his snoring, panicked stirring, or even just his damn presence, he slips upstairs and locks his bedroom door behind him.
+Realizing she probably wants to clean without any interference, like his snoring, panicked stirring, or even just his damn presence, he slips upstairs and locks his bedroom door behind him.

 While his bed is the same and sleep is thankfully impervious, he feels different, unnerved.

 Haymitch looked dead when Hazelle found him sprawled out on the couch, all sallow skin and unwashed clothes hanging too baggily from his body.
-Nonetheless, he sounded alive, his snores practically rattling the walls of the house - as they should now but don't.
+Nonetheless, he sounded alive, his snores practically rattling the walls of his house - as they should now but don't.
 Through his open mouth she could see un-brushed teeth that no doubt fester in the omnipresent alcohol fumes.
 From the looks of him and his big house, he'd wasted no time resuming drinking.

 District Thirteen hadn't been kind to him in his forced sobriety.
 They had a war to win and whether Haymitch Abernathy participated in good health wasn't much of a concern.

-It's disappointing to know all that about a man and then stand over him as he lives in the dregs of a bottle.
+It's disappointing to know all of that about a man and then stand over him as he lives in the dregs of a bottle.
 But it's not pathetic.
 Hazelle knew him - the younger him - too well to pity him.
 She's been plenty tempted over the years but then she would have helped him, and it would have been dangerous to help Haymitch Abernathy.

-Even after Gale's whipping scared off all of her laundry customers, she'd been reluctant to go to Haymitch for a job.
+Even after Gale's whipping scared off her laundry customers, she'd been reluctant to go to Haymitch for a job.
 That must have been obvious, as she had asked Katniss to ask him.
 But humiliation and awkwardness can be endured for the sake of her family.

 Today, like her first day almost a year and a half ago, is the most arduous.
 Once she disposes of the filth that's accumulated since the last time she was here, all she has to do is maintain.